 Combination of Species Cultivated by Respondents

 As shown in Table 6, the majority of the respondents cultivated the Rohu-Catla-Mrigal species (70.83%) followed by Rohu-Catla-Nagri species (18.33%), Rohu-Catla-Surmai species (5%), Rohu-Catla-Mrigal-Nagri species (3.34%) and Rohu-Catla-Mrigal-Surmai species (2.50%).
-Strong preference for the Rohu-Catla-Mrigal among inland fish producers, likely due to its popularity and suitability for local conditions.
+A strong preference was observed for the Rohu-Catla-Mrigal among inland fish producers, likely due to its popularity and suitability for local conditions.

 Table 6: Distribution of respondents according to their species cultivation